 Stephanie E. Kalahurka

 Ms. Kalahurka has a broad range of legal, regulatory and operational experience in the financial institutions industry.
-For well over a decade, Ms. Kalahurka’s law practice has focused on the corporate and regulatory representation of public and private financial institutions and financial service businesses, with clients ranging from large, publicly-traded holding companies to smaller stand-alone community banks.
+For almost two decades, Ms. Kalahurka’s law practice has focused on the corporate and regulatory representation of public and private financial institutions and financial service businesses, with clients ranging from large, publicly-traded holding companies to smaller stand-alone community banks.
 In addition to her private practice, Ms. Kalahurka is an Adjunct Professor of Banking Law at the University of Kansas School of Law.
 She also previously served as a financial examiner with the Texas Department of Banking.

 Ms. Kalahurka’s corporate and securities practice includes negotiation and consummation of mergers and acquisitions for public and private financial institutions; public and private stock and asset acquisitions; SEC reporting and compliance (e.g., registration statements, periodic reports, proxy materials and Section 16 compliance); public and private securities offerings (e.g., common and preferred stock, senior and subordinated debt, and trust preferred securities); stock incentive plans and tender offers.